cloudera/kitten/README.md

 ### Client Services

 Kitten ships with a default client application, [KittenClient](http://github.com/cloudera/kitten/blob/master/java/client/src/main/java/com/cloudera/kitten/client/KittenClient.java), which is intended to be used with YARN applications that provide their status via a tracking URL and do not require application-specific client interactions.
+KittenClient has two required arguments: the first should be a path to a .lua file that contains the configuration information for a YARN application, and the second should be the name of one of the tables defined in that file using the `yarn` function.
+Additionally, KittenClient implements Hadoop's `Tool` interface, and so those two required arguments may be preceded by the other Hadoop configuration arguments.

+KittenClient can also be used as a basis for your own YARN applications by subclassing KittenClient and overriding the `handle` method for interacting with the service.

 ### ApplicationMaster Services

-Kitten also ships with a default application master, the aptly-named [ApplicationMaster](http://github.com/cloudera/kitten/blob/master/java/master/src/main/java/com/cloudera/kitten/appmaster/ApplicationMaster.java), which is primarily provided as an example.
+Kitten also ships with a default application master, the aptly-named [ApplicationMaster](http://github.com/cloudera/kitten/blob/master/java/master/src/main/java/com/cloudera/kitten/appmaster/ApplicationMaster.java), which is primarily intended as an example.

 Most real YARN applications will also incorporate some logic for coordinating the slave nodes into their application master binary, as well as for passing additional configuration information to the Lua DSL.
+The ApplicationMasterParameters interface provides methods that allow the application master to specify the hostname (`setHostname`), port (`setClientPort`), and a tracking URL (`setTrackingUrl`) that will be passed along to the ResourceManager and then to the client.

 ## FAQ